-Kawneer Company, Inc.\ Vistawall Architectural Products YKK Architectural Products
+Kawneer Company, Inc. Vistawall Architectural Products YKK Architectural Products

-\Drawings are based on Kawneer's 350 medium stile aluminum entrance and "IR 500" storefront system for "windborne debris" installations.
+Drawings are based on Kawneer's "IR 500" stile aluminum entrance and storefront system.
 Another equivalent standard system will be considered when differences do not materially detract from design concept or intended performances, as judged solely by the Architect.